About Kim Jones

 My Therapeutic Approach

-What I bring to every session is genuine curiosity about your specific experience, a practical focus on real tools you can use and a commitment to making therapy feel like a true collaboration — not something that happens to you.
-My goal is always for you to leave with more than insight — I want you to feel the difference our work together makes in your life.
+What I bring to every session is genuine curiosity about your experience, a practical focus on tools you can use in your daily life, and a collaborative approach that makes therapy feel active and engaging—not something that’s happening to you.
+My goal is for you to feel supported in our work together, gaining new awareness and a clearer sense of what’s beginning to shift over time.

-I believe one of the most important things a therapist can do is make the process transparent.
-I’ll explain why we’re doing what we’re doing, connect the work in the room to your real life outside of it and check in regularly to make sure what we’re doing is actually landing for you.
-If something isn’t working, we talk about it and try a different angle.
-Therapy should feel like it’s working.
+I believe one of the most important parts of therapy is transparency.
+I’ll explain why we’re doing what we’re doing, connect the work in session to your real life, and check in regularly to make sure it’s helpful.
+If something isn’t working, we adjust together.
+Therapy should feel supportive and useful as we work together, even as the process naturally moves forward, pauses, and shifts over time.

-Sessions tend to be a mix of exploring what’s underneath the patterns keeping you stuck, building concrete skills you can use right away and helping you develop a clearer, more compassionate relationship with yourself.
-I pay attention to what’s showing up in your body as well as your thoughts — because anxiety, stress and trauma don’t live only in the mind.
+Sessions are a mix of exploring what’s underneath the patterns keeping you stuck, building practical skills you can use right away, and helping you develop a clearer, more compassionate relationship with yourself.
+I also pay attention to what’s happening in your body as well as your thoughts—because anxiety, stress, and trauma don’t live only in the mind.

-My areas of continuing education include CBT, anxiety, depression, trauma, emotional regulation and somatic treatments, relationship challenges and narcissistic abuse recovery — areas where I see the greatest need among the clients I work with.
+My ongoing continuing education includes CBT, anxiety, depression, trauma, emotional regulation, somatic treatments, women’s health issues, relationship challenges and narcissistic abuse recovery — areas I continue to deepen my training in to better support the clients I work with.

 You don’t have to arrive ready for change.
 Sometimes you just need a space to be truly heard first — and that’s exactly where we start.